Kleinia stapeliiformis (E.Phillips) Stapf

 Senecio stapeliiformis (basionym)

-Kleinia stapeliiformis, also known as Senecio stapeliiformis, is an attractive succulent plant with prettily marked pencil-like stems with purple-green patterns and soft spines along the sides.
-The stems are cylindrical, soft, brittle, glabrous and highly succulent, jointed, up to 10 inches (25 cm) long, up to 0.8 inch (2 cm) thick, with 4-6 or rarely more angles or grooves with scale-leaves arranged along the ribs, dark green and often with an unusual pinkish tinge with silvery-green striations and purple arrowhead markings below each node.
-Flowers are large, hawkweed-like and red or orange in color.
+Kleinia stapeliiformis, also known as Senecio stapeliiformis, is an attractive, succulent plant with prettily marked, pencil-like stems with purple-green patterns and soft spines along the sides.
+The stems are cylindrical, soft, brittle, glabrous and highly succulent, jointed, up to 10 inches (25 cm) long, up to 0.8 inch (2 cm) thick.
+They are with 4 to 6 or rarely more grooves and scale-leaves arranged along the ribs, dark green, often with an unusual pinkish tinge, with silvery-green striations and purple arrowhead markings below each node.
+The flowers are large, hawkweed-like and red or orange in color.

 How to Grow and Care

 Established Senecios are extremely drought tolerant.
 They do need some water, during the summer, but do not leave the soil wet for prolonged periods.
 Allow the soil to dry out between waterings in winter, when they are somewhat dormant.
 Since they are growing in sandy soil, nutrients will need to be replenished.
 Fertilize annually, but lightly.
 Too much fertilizer will cause a lot of leggy growth.

 Taller varieties can get floppy.
 You can prune them back to where the stem is firm, in very early spring.
 You can even root the cuttings.